aaanderson1/friend-finder/README.md

 - - -
 ## Directions:

 • Ever "meet" someone online, just to find out they are completely different in real life?
-Do you fear meeting up with a "creeper"?
-The Friend Finder Filter is designed to filter out those chances.
+The "Friend Finder Filter" is designed to filter out those chances.

 • Click on button "Go To Survey"